kant/Ubuntu-Setup-Checklist/README.md

+# Tweaks
+- Launch "Ubuntu Tweaks"
+- Get to the "Tweaks" tab

+## Miscellaneous
+- Enable "Menus have icons"

+## Theme
+- Install and change theme if you want

+## Login Settings
+- Disable "Guest account"
+- Disable "Play login sound"
+- Change the login wallpaper if you want

+## Unity
+- Disable "HUD"
+- Disable "Webapps integration"
+- Set "Disable 'Show Desktop' in the switche" to on
+- Change the "Launcher Icon Size" to 32
+- Change "Launcher icon backlight" if you want
+- Set "Panel opacity" to 0.30

+## Window
+- Set "Window control button position" to your prefered position

 # Settings
 ## General
 - Remove unneccessary stuff from the unity launcher and add the terminal, browser, etc.
 - Set a beautiful desktop wallpaper
+- Get a nice icon theme from here http://www.ubuntuka.com/ubuntu-icon-themes/ and set it via ubuntu-tweak
 - Create the Meta+Enter shortcut for gnome-shell
 - Create the Meta+Pos1 shortcut for sublime